ozguronsoy/Heph/README.md

 ## Introduction

-Heph is a modern cross-platform C++ library that provides common components that are frequently used in most projects, such as:
+Heph is a modern cross-platform C++ library that provides common components that are frequently used in my projects, such as:

 - ``Exceptions`` for detailed error handling.
-- ``Events`` for managing callback methods with custom parameters.
+- ``Events`` for managing callback methods.
+- Multidimensional Buffer classes for storing/processing big chunks of sequential data.
 - Wrapper class for generating/managing native UUIDs.